 Can a non-resident establish a business in Canada?

-Yes, non-residents can incorporate in Canada.
+Yes, non-resident establish a business in Canada.
 Any foreign entrepreneur who wishes to start a business in Canada must go through the business immigration procedure if the entrepreneur intends to operate the business while in Canada.

 Can I get my permanent residency after incorporating in Canada?

-Yes, you can get your permanent residency after incorporating in Canada through the startup visa program.
+Yes, you can get your permanent residency after incorporating in Canada through the Startup Visa Program.
 The Startup visa is a permanent residency permit issued to entrepreneurs who start a firm in Canada.
-To be qualified for this visa, your Canadian firm must have the assistance of a certain organization. – Your firm has been accepted into an authorized business incubator.
+To be qualified for this visa, your Canadian firm must have the assistance of a certain organisation. – Your firm has been accepted into an authorized business incubator.

 What is the cost of registering a business in Canada as a foreigner?